praanjalmishra/praanjalmishra.github.io/_pages/about.md

 👋🏼 Hi!
 I’m a first year MSc student studying [Computational Science & Engineering](https://rw.ethz.ch/) at [ETH Zurich](https://ethz.ch/en.html).
 I am interested in solving 3D computer vision and geometry problems, especially large-scale visual mapping and localization, using Deep Learning.
 Towards this goal, I am interested in the topics of 3D Vision, Graphics, Reinforcement Learning, and Robotics.
 Apart from gaining theoretical understanding of these topics, I also enjoy applying them to real-world robotics tasks.

 Before starting my masters studies, I finished my undergraduate at [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/) in India.
 Just after my undergraduate, I worked at [Sterlite Technologies](https://stl.tech/) as a Technology Engineer for 2 years in Research & Development.
-I enjoy solving problems with perspectives from diverse fields and I am seeking a position where I am immersed in and contribute to cutting edge research.
+I enjoy solving problems with perspectives from diverse fields.

 # News